Tax status of Scientology in the United States

 Although the church repeatedly lost in court cases heard up to the level of the Supreme Court, it undertook negotiations with the IRS from 1991 to find a settlement.
 In October 1993, the church and the IRS reached an agreement under which the church discontinued all of its litigation against the IRS and paid $12.5 million to settle a tax debt said to be around a billion dollars.
-The IRS granted 153 Scientology-related corporate entities tax exemption and the right to declare their own subordinate organizations tax-exempt in the future.
+The IRS granted tax exemption to 153 Scientology-related corporate entities with the right to declare subordinate organizations tax-exempt in the future.

 The terms and circumstances of the agreement remained secret until details emerged through leaks and litigation beginning in 1997.
 The terms have attracted controversy for their perceived favorability toward the church, and have been described as unconstitutional by federal courts for their bestowal of privileges on Scientologists shared by no other religious group.
 Questions have also been raised about whether the IRS exceeded its authority by effectively overruling the Supreme Court in setting the terms of the agreement and permitting tax deductions not authorized in law.
 Some legal commentators have concluded that the agreement can no longer be effectively challenged in court.

 Early corporate structure

 L. Ron Hubbard initially incorporated Scientology in April 1952 as a for-profit entity called the Hubbard Association of Scientologists (HAS).
 It was not at first presented as a religion.
 However, in April 1953 Hubbard wrote to a colleague to canvass her views on pursuing "the religion angle" to improve Scientology's business prospects.
 Soon afterwards, in December 1953, he incorporated the first Church of Scientology in Camden, New Jersey.

 Hubbard made no secret of why he was interested in a religious approach.
 Jana Daniels, one of Hubbard's early followers, recalled that, among Scientologists, the move to a nominally religious status "was a most unpopular idea until it was explained by Mr. Hubbard that for tax reasons, a church would get a better shake."
 On February 18, 1954, the Church of Scientology of California was incorporated by Burton Farber, a local Scientologist.
 It was subordinate to the Church of American Science, an entity headed by Hubbard, to which it paid a twenty percent tithe.
-A "Founding Church of Scientology" was also established in Washington, D.C.
+A Founding Church of Scientology was also established in Washington, D.C.

 The HAS was dissolved the following June, and was replaced by the Hubbard Association of Scientologists International (HASI).
 Hubbard explained that the intention was to give Scientology "complete security from legal interference" due to "the constitutional guarantees of a Supreme Court ruling that no state shall take action to prevent operation of any organization concerned with the study of the human soul."
 The HASI would operate as the parent organization which franchised local Scientology churches or "orgs" and received ten percent of their gross income.